ouspg/PrivacyAndSocialEngineering/4.Open-source_intelligence/README.md

 Could it change the way we think about privacy, and how we use services and prioritise security if the breach data is public?

-Or we make a compromise, and we will try to remove only the most damaging breaches from the internet?
+Or do we make a compromise, and try to remove only the most damaging breaches from the internet?

 2. **Write a short answer (150-200 words) of your thoughts.
 There might not be a correct or incorrect answer, but you need to make arguments.**